cerfedino/GooseGame/README.md

 # GooseGame
 One my first (yet quite elaborated) games in C++

-Coded this classic GooseGame after 6 months of learning C++.
+Coded this classic GooseGame after 4 months of learning C++ in High School.
 I didn't have the time to translate it in English, let me know if I should.
 Feel free to leave feedback and to open issues!